Timing and Structure

 - Mind the Gap: Semiconductors & Insulators (1L)

-- Let there be light: light emitting diodes and solid-state lasers (1L)
+- Let there be light: light emitting diodes, lasers and display technology (1L)

-- Guided Classwork Exercise and EE lab and clean room tour (1L)
+- Guided Classwork Exercise and EE lab/clean room tour (1L)

 Coey J.M.D., ‘Magnetism and Magnetic Materials’, CUP (NA166).